-Centre for Respiratory Diseases and Meningitis (CRDM) TEL: 011 386 6410 or 011 386 6434 FAX: 086 723 3569

-To be administered at every follow-up visit to each household member (presence of symptoms to be verified by study staff)

-Dat re// Time: ID C Code: Inte erviewer Place of Interview □ Home □ Other (specify): To l be asked to the household caregiver only 1.
-Since our previous visit, are the same people NO still living (sleeping or eating) in this home (to be asked to the caregiver only)? □ YES 2.
-Since our previous visit was someone in the household admitted to hospital?
-NO If YES: □ YES ID Code of person admitted to the hospital: Complete hospital admission form 3.
-Since our previous visit did anyone in the household die?
-NO If YES: □ YES ID Code of person admitted to the hospital: Complete death form To l be asked to all household member 4.
-Since our previous visit, have you started to □ YES have any signs of illness like cough or fever?
-For each person who reports symptoms complete the follow-up visit symptom form
+Centre for Respiratory Diseases and Meningitis (CRDM) TEL: 011 386 6410 or 011 386 6434 be administered at every follow-up visit to each household member (presence of symptoms t rified by study staff) to be Da te// ID Code: Int rerviewer Place of Interview Home Other (specify): To be asked to the household caregiver only 1.
+Since our previous visit, are the same people □ NO still living (sleeping or eating) in this home (to be asked to the caregiver only)? □ YES 2.
+Since our previous visit was someone in the household admitted to hospital? □ NO If YES: • ID Code of person admitted to the hospital: • Complete hospital admission form □ YES 3.
+Since our previous visit did anyone in the household die? □ NO If YES: • ID Code of person admitted to the hospital: □ YES To Complete death form be asked to all household member 4.
+Since our previous visit, have you started to □ NO have any signs of illness like cough or fever?
+For each person who reports symptoms complete the follow-up visit symptom form □ YES To each person who reports symptoms complete the jollow-up visit symptom joint

+5. Patient symptomatic at the time of the visit □ YES

+□ NO

-5. Patient symptomatic at the time of the visit □ YES □ NO (observed from study staff)?
-6. Since our previous visit, have you sought care □ YES □ NO from a clinic or healer for your symptoms?
+(observed from study staff)?

+6. Since our previous visit, have you sought care □ YES

+from a clinic or healer for your symptoms?